iguananaut/iguananaut.net/content/programming/windows-data-import.rst

       4f:   5d                      pop    %rbp
       50:   c3                      retq

-The important bit is the instruction at by ``0x19``.
+The important bit is the instruction at offset ``0x19``.
 Here we can see there's an IP-relative (as this is 64-bit Windows) load from some address for which we have a relocation for the symbol ``__imp_foo`` (*not* just ``foo``).
 We can see that ``bar``, now being uninitialized, is in ``.bss``